British Rail Class 345

-The British Rail Class 345 is a fleet of electric multiple unit passenger trains built by Bombardier Transportation for use on London's Elizabeth line.
+The British Rail Class 345 Aventra is a fleet of electric multiple unit passenger trains built by Bombardier Transportation (now Alstom) for use on London's Elizabeth line.
 Part of Bombardier's Aventra family of trains, the contract for their delivery was awarded as part of the Crossrail project in February 2014.
-A total of 70 nine-car units – each able to carry 1,500 passengers – were constructed between 2015 and 2019, at a cost of over £1 billion.
+A total of 70 nine-car units – each able to carry 1,500 passengers – were constructed in Derby between 2015 and 2019, at a cost of over £1 billion.
 The first unit entered service on 22 June 2017.

+A further ten units were ordered in June 2024, for delivery in 2026, which will take the total fleet size to 80.

 History

 Background and specifications

 In 2008, the British government's rolling stock plan stated a requirement for around 610 carriages for Crossrail, expected to be similar in design to the Thameslink rolling stock, to meet the design improvement requirements of the 2007 "Rail Technical Strategy" (RTS), including in-cab signalling/communication with satellite and European Train Control System level 3 technologies, regenerative braking, low cost of operation and high reliability, with low weight and high acceleration.

-The publicly released specifications included a passenger capacity of 1,500, with 450 seated, in a fully air-conditioned train no longer than 205 m with a top speed of 145 km/h, and an energy efficiency as good as 24 kWh per train-kilometre.
+The publicly released specifications included a passenger capacity of 1,500, with 450 seated, in a fully air-conditioned train no longer than 205 m with a top speed of 145 km/h, and an energy efficiency as good as 24 kWh per train-km.
 Tests on the finished trains indicate that the energy efficiency target has been exceeded, with the Class 345 consuming only 14 kWh per train-km.
-The trains will work with platform screen doors in the central tunnel section.
+The trains work with platform screen doors in the central tunnel section.
 The capital value of the contract, which included construction of a depot at Old Oak Common, was estimated at around £1bn.
 The total value may be greater due to the winning bidder being expected to undertake maintenance of the trains for three decades, the estimated lifespan of the fleet.